apacheignite/documentation/interactive-sql/data-analysis-with-apache-zeppelin.md

 }
 [/block]
 ### Starting Ignite cluster
 Before using Zeppelin we need start Ignite cluster.
-Download [Apache Ignite In-Memory Data Fabric binary release](http://mirrors.koehn.com/apache//incubator/ignite/1.2.0/apache-ignite-fabric-1.2.0-incubating-bin.zip) and unpack the downloaded archive:
+Download the latest [Apache Ignite In-Memory Data Fabric binary release](https://ignite.apache.org/download.cgi) and unpack the downloaded archive:
-`unzip apache-ignite-fabric-1.2.0-incubating-bin.zip -d <dest_dir>`
+`unzip apache-ignite-fabric-{version}-bin.zip -d <dest_dir>`

-Examples are shipped as a separate Maven project, so to start running you simply need to import provided `<dest_dir>/apache-ignite-fabric-1.2.0-incubating-bin/pom.xml` file into your favourite IDE.
+Examples are shipped as a separate Maven project, so to start running you simply need to import provided `<dest_dir>/apache-ignite-fabric-{version}-bin/pom.xml` file into your favourite IDE.

 Start the following examples:
   * `org.apache.ignite.examples.ExampleNodeStartup` - starts one Ignite node.
 You can start one or more nodes.
   * `org.apache.ignite.examples.streaming.wordcount.StreamWords` - starts client node that continuously streams words into `words` cache.

-Now you are ready for using Zeppelin for accesing to our Ignite cluster.
+Now you are ready for using Zeppelin for accessing​ to our Ignite cluster.

 ### Creating new note in Zeppelin
 Create new (or open existing) note using "Notebook" menu item.